-Well folks, May Day weekend is almost upon us and despite the recent cooler climes we’ve all been exposed to over the last little while, I’m told that warmer weather is on its way, so I thought it was the perfect time for a brief garden-related post.
-Specifically, I want to share some ideas with you on how you can spend some time over the long weekend getting your outdoor patio area or yard summer-ready.
-As long as it’s been given a quick clean up and the boring jobs such as power washing slabs and giving the lawn its first cut are out of the way, these are the fun touches you can accomplish in time for your first al fresco soiree with friends or simply a glass of vino and a book on a clear evening.
-Aah, how I love summer!
+Now that warmer weather is on its way, I thought it was the perfect time for a brief garden-related post.
+Specifically, I want to share some ideas with you on how you can spend some time getting your outdoor patio area or yard summer-ready.
+As long as it’s been given a quick clean up and the boring jobs such as power washing slabs and giving the lawn its first cut are out of the way, these are the fun touches you can accomplish in time for enjoying an al fresco glass of vino and a book on a clear evening.

 // LITTLE DETAILS //